-- Leaving a comment below or contacting me via my contact page for any requests or just to talk.
+- Leaving a comment below or contacting me via my contact page for any questions or suggestions.

 If you are an author, let’s support each other!
 I have services that I can provide to you via my services page Or, you can contact me here about doing a book review, book cover reveal, book blog tour, and more!